Minnesota Supreme Court

 The Minnesota Supreme Court is the highest court in the U.S. state of Minnesota.
-The court hears cases in the Supreme Court chamber in the Minnesota State Capitol or in the nearby Minnesota Judicial Center.
+The court hears cases in the Supreme Court chamber of the Minnesota State Capitol and in the nearby Minnesota Judicial Center.

 History

 The court was first assembled as a three-judge panel in 1849 when Minnesota was still a territory.
 The first members were lawyers from outside the region, appointed by President Zachary Taylor.
 The court system was rearranged when Minnesota became a state in 1858.

 Appeals from Minnesota District Courts went directly to the Minnesota Supreme Court until the Minnesota Court of Appeals, an intermediate appellate court, was created in 1983 to handle most of those cases.
 The court now considers about 900 appeals per year and accepts review in about one in eight cases.
 Before the Court of Appeals was created, the Minnesota Supreme Court handled about 1,800 cases a year.
 Certain appeals can go directly to the Supreme Court, such as those involving taxes, first degree murder, and workers' compensation.